coxy1989/mlsabbatical/notes/06-cmu-masters-curriculum.md

 # [CMU masters](https://www.ml.cmu.edu/academics/ms-curriculum.html)

-This is a nice resource, the module sites have lecture notes, (recorded lectures), homeworks / practice papers and their solutions.
+This is a nice resource, the module sites have lecture notes, homeworks / practice papers and their solutions.
+Some have recorded lectures.

 ## Core Modules